DETAILED ACTION

 Greyscale

-the first set of traction elements having different heights ranging from a first minimum height at or near the heel and forefoot pivot points to a first maximum height at or near a first midpoint between the heel and forefoot pivot points, wherein all of the traction elements in the first set of traction elements extend away from the outsole to a first plurality of points that lie along a first parabolic arc extending from the heel pivot point to the forefoot pivot point, the first plurality of points positioned at a first plurality of distances from the outsole, the first plurality of distances corresponding to the different heights of the first set of traction elements, wherein the first maximum height corresponds to a peak of the first parabolic arc, and wherein the first minimum height corresponds to one or more ends of the first parabolic arc (fig 1A-1B, member 15, any two different height of point make a parabolic and the minimum height is the start point and the maximum is the return point), and
+the first set of traction elements having different heights ranging from a first minimum height at the heel and forefoot pivot points to a first maximum height at a first midpoint between the heel and forefoot pivot points, wherein all of the traction elements in the first set of traction elements extend away from the outsole to a first plurality of points that lie along a first parabolic arc extending from the heel pivot point to the forefoot pivot point, the first plurality of points positioned at a first plurality of distances from the outsole, the first plurality of distances corresponding to the different heights of the first set of traction elements, wherein the first maximum height corresponds to a peak of the first parabolic arc, and wherein the first minimum height corresponds to one or more ends of the first parabolic arc (fig 1A-1B, member 15, any two different height of point make a parabolic and the minimum height is the start point and the maximum is the return point), and

-the second set of traction elements having different heights ranging from a second minimum height at or near the forefoot and front toe pivot points to a second maximum height at or near a second midpoint between the forefoot and front toe pivot points, wherein all of the traction elements in the second set of traction elements extend away from the outsole to a second plurality of points that lie along a second parabolic arc extending from the forefoot pivot point to the front toe pivot point, the second plurality of points positioned at a second plurality of distances from the outsole, the second plurality of distances corresponding to the different heights of the second set of traction elements, wherein the second maximum height corresponds to a peak of the second parabolic arc, and wherein the second minimum height corresponds to one or more ends of the second parabolic arc (figs 1A-1B, member 16, any two different height of point make a parabolic, and the minimum height is the start point and the maximum is the return point)
+the second set of traction elements having different heights ranging from a second minimum height at the forefoot and front toe pivot points to a second maximum height at a second midpoint between the forefoot and front toe pivot points, wherein all of the traction elements in the second set of traction elements extend away from the outsole to a second plurality of points that lie along a second parabolic arc extending from the forefoot pivot point to the front toe pivot point, the second plurality of points positioned at a second plurality of distances from the outsole, the second plurality of distances corresponding to the different heights of the second set of traction elements, wherein the second maximum height corresponds to a peak of the second parabolic arc, and wherein the second minimum height corresponds to one or more ends of the second parabolic arc (figs 1A-1B, member 16, any two different height of point make a parabolic, and the minimum height is the start point and the maximum is the return point) and

 wherein the first set of traction elements comprises a first traction element and a second traction element positioned at the one or more ends of the first parabolic arc and a third traction element positioned at the first midpoint, wherein the first traction element and the second traction element have a low height, and wherein the third traction element has a high height that is greater than the low height (1.5 mm height vs 3mm height).